-Laboratory Schools-The college maintains a Laboratory School which includes Ernest Horn Elementary School with kindergarten and the first six grades, and College High School with grades seven through twelve.
+Laboratory Schools-The college maintains a Laboratory School which includes Ernest Horn Elementary School and College High School with grades seven through twelve.
 For information on tuition and fees consult the Director of the Laboratory School.

 The campus Special Education School, a cooperative project of School District No. 6 (Greeley, Evans and Ashton) and the college, is a laboratory school enrolling physically and mentally handicapped and emotionally disturbed children.
 College students observe and do student teaching in this school.
-For information consult the Director of Special Education.
+For information consult the Chairman of Special Education.